jstherightway/js-the-right-way/pt/_posts/03-01-01-Good-Parts.md

----
+﻿---
-title: Good Parts
+title: As partes boas
 lang: pt-BR
 ---

-# Good Parts
+# As partes boas